 Information is found in many places and formats in today’s world.
 The First Academy’s collection has been developed to support the curriculum in all divisions.
-There are over 16,000 volumes that appeal to all grade levels in order to provide an excellent collection of classical, modern, and Christian fiction and non-fiction, as well as videos and online research databases.
+There are approximately 20,000 volumes that appeal to all grade levels in order to provide an excellent collection of classical, modern, and Christian fiction and non-fiction, as well as videos and online research databases.

-The Library strives to provide the latest technology so it can best serve faculty, staff and students.
-Working closely with the Technology Department, the library has a variety of tools available for use. iPads can be used for taking Accelerated Reader quizzes.
-The Library houses a computer lab with twenty-four Dell computers.
-Additionally, you’ll find Apple iMacs, Macbooks, printers, campus wide Wi-Fi and Smartboards.
-The network supports the Library’s various catalogs – Follet Destiny, Renaissance Home Connect and Microsoft programs.
+The Library strives to provide the latest technology so it can best serve faculty, staff and students. iPads can be used for taking Accelerated Reader quizzes during Lower School library visits.
+The network supports the Library’s various catalogs – Follet Destiny, Renaissance Home Connect and EBSCO online databases.
 For more information please contact the Library Staff or see the resources provided below.